 My summer so far has been busy, relaxing, fun, and exciting.
 I think I have found a nice balance between fun and work (my work is fun too!).
 I leave for Portland, Oregon in just a few weeks, which I am extremely excited for.
-I will also be visiting my friend Nora in Oakland, California afterwards.
-Therefore, I will be on the west coast for the majority of August, and I have no problem with that.

 Until then, I am occupying my time with friends, family, yoga, rock climbing, and food related things.
 I am bringing my sourdough starter, Henry, back to life so I can make bread next week.
 I am also going to get my SCOBY, Ruth, going again to make more kombucha.

 Look out for some fun new, healthy recipes in the near future.
 I am feeling like this weekend might be for making jams and jellies!
 Until then I hope you all are enjoying your summer as much as I am. 🙂

 On that note: here is a recipe for my all time favorite way to eat sweet potatoes…